Supporting Embedded Content

 ["input", "button", "img", "iframe"])

-The IframeLayout layout code is also similar, inheriting from EmbedLayout, but without the aspect ratio code:
+The IframeLayout layout code is similar, inheriting from EmbedLayout, but without the aspect ratio code:

 class IframeLayout(EmbedLayout):